Creating To Do Lists In WordPress

 Show Added By

-If this option is enabled, you can display which of your members has added an item to your to-do list.
+If enabled (‘Yes’), you can display which users on your site have added an item to the to-do list.

 Show Date Completed